🍺

 Oktoberfest is a beer fest in Munich, Bavaria that has been held since None.
 It runs from 2026-09-19 to 2026-10-04.
 The world's largest beer festival — 6 million visitors, 14 giant tents, and only Munich's 'Big Six' breweries pouring

-What to Expect at Oktoberfest
+What to Expect Today

 Getting There